 The Two Core Reasons You Might Feel Creatively Stuck

-Have you ever sat down to create, maybe with a journal, a blank canvas, or even a class plan, only to find yourself frozen?
+Have you ever sat down to create, maybe with a journal, a blank canvas, or even a class plan, only to find yourself blocked?
 You feel the desire bubbling up.
 You want to express something.
 But nothing flows.

 You’re not alone.